zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/CRISPR-analysis_1.0/README.md

 To test whether this pipeline works or not in your environment, we post a toy example together with the scripts and the example_configure.txt has been edit to make it compatible.
 For this test, cd to the working directory, type in: python CRISPRscreen_main.py example_configure.txt

-///////////////////////////////////////////////////////////////
+The program will print message if some particular steps are finalized successfully as below:

 ## Output files
-The output files will be all organized in the subdirectory whose name is specified by the 'prefix' option in configure file under the working directory.
-Hence, the working directory is like below after you run the pipeline successfully:
+The output files will be organized in the subdirectory whose name is specified by the 'prefix' option in configure file under the working directory.
+Hence, the working directory is like below after you run the pipeline successfully (test run):